zachvance/flask_boilerplate/README.md

 ## Features
 - Premade templates and routing for Home, Blog, About, Signup, Login and Logout pages.
+- A Protected page (must be logged in to view).
+- An Admin page (must be both logged in and have 'admin' in permissions to view).
 - CSS styling for all of the above included.
 - Preset connection to a database - either Postgres or SQLite, with SQLite being the default.
 This can be changed in the 'connections.py' file.
 - A basic SQLite database with a 'users' table.